CS-3035-Fall-2021/CS-3035-Fall-2021.github.io/en_CA/pages/CS3035-assignments-with-git.md

 - Select your repo from the list and click Clone
 - Find and edit your readme.md file
 - Follow the steps above for ***commiting*** your changes and ***pushing*** them to GitHub
-- Verify that your updated readme.md file has been updated
+- Verify that your updated readme.md file has been updated on GitHub